wen-l-liu/HotSpot/README.md

 - **Code Creation:**
   - Copilot accelerated the creation of Django models, views, and forms, suggesting best practices and efficient patterns.
 It was especially helpful for generating boilerplate code and exploring alternative approaches.
 - **Data Creation:**
-  - Copilot was just to generate json to populate comments and review models.
+  - Copilot was used to generate JSON to populate comments and review models.
 - **Debugging:**
   - Copilot provided insightful suggestions for resolving errors and simplifying complex logic.
 - **Performance and UX Optimisation:**